DenisLopatin/Web-Server/README.md

 the `host` as `mysql|mariadb|postgres` by `container_name`,
 not `localhost` or `127.0.0.1`.

+When accessing a resource through a web browser, the connection to the database service will be performed by an internal service in docker, such as `php-fpm`.
+If you need to execute a command from the terminal, then the `mysql` service installed locally will no longer know about the `mariadb:3306` server, for the local host it will be `127.0.0.1:33060`.

+Therefore, in some cases, when launching the program through the terminal, you need to go into the application configuration and change the data, for example:

+    DB_CONNECTION=mysql
+    DB_HOST=mariadb
+    DB_PORT=3306

+replace with:

+    DB_CONNECTION=mysql
+    DB_HOST=127.0.0.1
+    DB_PORT=33060

+---

 The configuration files for all services are located in the `config` folder.

+---

 Sometimes the Nginx server may be unavailable after the container is built.
 You need to go into the container and execute the following commands: